 The spiritual healing and hope that CTCA offers patients makes it rewarding for Rev. Long to working at CTCA.

 “We are mind, body and spirit: All three are important in a patient’s treatment plan here at CTCA,” she says.
 While Rev. Long does not focus on any particular cancer type, she says: “I am committed to loving and restoring people to a place of wholeness.”

 Rev. Long answered her calling to the ministry in 2005, after 17 years as a Bible study teacher and women’s speaker in Venezuela, Germany and throughout the United States.
 She completed her Master of Divinity at Emory University in Atlanta in 2008.
 Rev. Long then had a three-month Clinical Pastoral Education internship at Emory University Hospital Midtown in Atlanta.

 Following her internship, Rev. Long’s Clinical Pastoral Education residency was at the Atlanta VA Medical Center in Decatur, Georgia, throughout 2009.
 There, she provided spiritual care to veterans, patients and employees.
 Rev. Long conducted spiritual assessments of those she served and led worship services and spirituality groups.

 Rev. Long was ordained in 2009 at Bethlehem Baptist Church in Covington, Georgia.
-She serves on the church’s ministerial staff and women’s ministry.
+She currently serves on the ministerial team at Enon Baptist Church in College Park, Georiga.
 Prior to joining CTCA, Rev. Long worked as hospice chaplain in Roswell, Georgia, between 2010 and 2013.

 Rev. Long is a member of the Progressive National Baptist Convention.
 In her free time, Rev. Long enjoys spending time with her family and reading.